antonia-had/UCRB_analysis/README.txt

 LHsamples_original_1000: Original LHSample of 1000 SOW x 10 realizations for all uncertain factors
 LHsamples_original_1000_AnnQonly: Original LHSample of 1000 SOW x 10 realizations for only streamflow factors
 LHsamples_wider_1000: Wider (absurd) LHSample of 1000 SOW x 10 realizations for all uncertain factors
+LHsamples_wider_1000_AnnQonly: Wider (absurd) LHSample of 1000 SOW x 10 realizations for only streamflow factors

 	Each contains:
 	Experiment_files: StateMod input files necessary to run experiment